Hagan Landry

-Hagan Landry (born July 14, 1994) is an American Paralympic athlete specializing in throwing events.
+Hagan Landry (born July 14, 1994) is an American Paralympic athlete and coach specializing in throwing events.
 He represented the United States at the 2020 Summer Paralympics.

-Career
+Athletic Career

+Landry attended Delcambre High School in Delcambre, Louisana where he competed in track and field events shotput, discus, javelin, and the 100 meter dash.

 Landry represented the United States in the men's shot put F41 event at the 2020 Summer Paralympics and won a silver medal.
+At the 2023 World Championships in Paris, Landry won a bronze medal.

+Coaching

+Landry was an assistant coach of the throws for the women's track and field team at West Virginia State University for the 2025 season.
+In early 2026 he was announced as the throws coach for Grambling State University.